Ebilun: Biography

 Ebilun was from the Niohuru clan, which lived north of the Korean border and belonged to the Bordered Yellow Banner.
 He was the youngest of the sixteen sons of Eidu (1562–1621), who had been a close associate of Manchu patriarch Nurhaci.
 Ebilun's mother was herself a sister (or according to some sources, a cousin) of Nurhaci.

 In 1634, the second Qing emperor Hong Taiji (r.
 1626–1643) gave Eidu a posthumous rank of viscount, which Ebilun immediately inherited but lost in 1637 after he tried to interfere in a trial involving his niece.
 In 1643 Ebilun followed Nurhaci's seventh son Abatai in forays inside North China and was credited with the capture of several towns.
-In 1645 and 1646, after the Qing had defeated the Ming dynasty and made Beijing their capital, Ebilun served under Lekedehun in campaigns to dislodge Ming loyalist He Tengjiao (何騰蛟; 1592–1649) from Hubei and was rewarded with a minor hereditary rank.
+In 1645 and 1646, after the Qing had defeated the Ming dynasty and made Beijing their capital, Ebilun served under Lekedehun in campaigns to dislodge Ming loyalist He Tengjiao from Hubei and was rewarded with a minor hereditary rank.
 Yet his position was not assured.
 Because he belonged to the Yellow Banners, Ebilun was treated with suspicion by Dorgon (the Prince Regent of the young Shunzhi Emperor), whose power base was in the White Banners.

 In 1648, during the persecution of Hooge, Dorgon's main rival, Ebilun's nephew accused Ebilun of having opposed Dorgon during the 1643 succession.
 Ebilun was sentenced to death, but his penalty was commuted.
 Half of his property was nonetheless confiscated and his minor nobility title was revoked.

 The Shunzhi emperor restored Ebilun's titles after Dorgon's death, and eventually entrusted Ebilun with three others to assist the rule of his son (the Kangxi Emperor), who ascended the throne in 1661 at the age of seven.
 Of the four regents, Ebilun was ranked third, after Sonin and Suksaha, and before Oboi.
 In practice Ebilun acquiesced to Oboi on nearly all decisions, as the latter gained increasing power.
 Ebilun also played a role in the ouster of Suksaha, which, after the infirm Sonin died, left Oboi the unchallenged top political figure at court.
 In 1667, after the Kangxi Emperor assumed personal rule, Ebilun was given the title of a first-class duke.
 In 1669, Manchu noble Giyesu memorialized the Kangxi Emperor listing 21 crimes supposedly committed by Ebilun shortly after the emperor had moved against Oboi.
 Ebilun was then sentenced to death.
 The sentence was later commuted, and Ebilun retained his title, which could be inherited by his descendants.